Macrometacorp/docs/docs/photoniq/prerendering/validate-prerendering.md

 title: Validate Prerendering
 ---

-In order to confirm Dynamic Prerendering is running, you can check the the health endpoint orview a prerendered page as if you were a bot and see what the bot sees.
+In order to confirm Dynamic Prerendering is running, you can check the the health endpoint or view a prerendered page as if you were a bot and see what the bot sees.
 Understanding what a web crawler sees when it visits your site can help you fine-tune your prerendering settings.

 ## Check Dynamic Prerendering Health